 The Small Print for Successful Applicants

-Funding is not designed to support attendance at trade fairs or conventions (Midem, SXSW etc.).
-The scheme is targeted at artists/projects that have achieved reasonable levels of sales in the UK and are now looking to break internationally.
+The scheme is targeted at artists/projects that have achieved reasonable levels of impact in the UK and are now looking to break internationally.

 It is expected that successful applicants selected to receive funding will be required to agree to a set of Terms and Conditions indicated below.